-- Revisions to the Law published on 30 June 2020 - Referendum deadline: 8 October 2020 - Expected entry into force: 2022 - Implementation of the provisions of the Ordinance against excessive remuneration in listed companies limited by shares (ERCO) in federal law. - Establishes guidelines for signing-on bonuses and compensation for prohibition of competition. - Liberalisation of the incorporation and capital provisions. - Revision of the provisions relating to impending illiquidity, capital impairment and over-indebtedness (art.
+- Adopted by Parliament on 19 June 2020 - Revisions to the Law published on 30 June 2020and on 27 April 2021 - Referendum deadline: 8 October 2020Expected entry into force: 2022 or 2023 - Implementation of the provisions of the Ordinance against excessive remuneration in listed companies limited by shares (ERCO) in federal law. - Establishes guidelines for signing-on bonuses and compensation for prohibition of competition. - Liberalisation of the incorporation and capital provisions. - Revision of the provisions relating to impending illiquidity, capital impairment and over-indebtedness (art.
 725 et seq CO). - Better alignment of the law on companies limited by shares (Company Law) to the new Accounting Law, e.g. regarding a company's own shares and the use of foreign currencies in accounting and financial reporting. - Proposed solutions with regard to shares held that are not recorded in the stock register (so-called 'dispo shares'). - More flexibility for conducting general meetings by electronic means.